Rukenshia/saml2aws-auto/README.md

 Group configuration updated
 ```

-The only thing left to do now is refreshing your credentials:
+The only thing left to do now is refresh your credentials:

 ```bash
 $ saml2aws-auto refresh my-accounts